brymann20/EXP.7-ANALYSE-THE-CHARACTERISTICS-OF-TEMPERATURE-SENSOR-THERMOCOUPLE-1/README.md

 # EXP.7-ANALYSE-THE-CHARACTERISTICS-OF-TEMPERATURE-SENSOR-THERMOCOUPLE-1

 ## Aim:
-To understand the working Principle of Thermocouple.
+To understand the working Principle of Thermocouple..

 ## Step by step Procedure: